awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

 *:_R_R_L69
 S:In our queen city I used to value two covers set every :day.
 At these I used to serve a young man and a girl.
-I did :love to see her quiet dress and quick smile favor her so.
+I did :love to see her quiet dress and quick smile favour her so.
  :I have never quite seen her equal, or a girl so very alive.
  :After I had given over this work, I went there to see them.
  :One night I saw a query form on her lips until she gave it